tilt-dev/tilt.build/blog/_posts/2020-01-14-parallel-updates.md

 As of Tilt v0.11.0, parallel updates are included FREE.

-Tilt will run up to 3 updates in parallel.
+By default, Tilt will run up to 3 updates in parallel.
 More parallel updates are also available for the low, low cost of [one function call](https://docs.tilt.dev/api.html#api.update_settings) in your Tiltfile:

 ```python